fakhriakmalh/ClouderaUtilizationAPI/README.md

 # ClouderaUtilizationAPI
-what i've done in my current job to get cloudera utilization automatically with timerange as the input parameter
+Getting cloudera utilization automatically with timerange as the input parameter

 Example script to run the script